What This Article Is

 Recovery matters only if it reduces risk signals.
 Clean tests signal compliance.
 Nothing else does.

-Recovery is measured by attendance.
+The system measures attendance.
 Classes.
 Meetings.
 Check-ins.
 Missed attendance equals violation.

 How Relapse Is Detected